 This means luxury and over-abundance.
 Covered, refined materials.
 Highly decorative, elaborate, baroque, ornate, lavish.
 Glam and shiny.
 Full, rich textures.
 Luxurious, uptight.
 Colourful.
 Saturated.
 Old, historical, classic.
 Full, busy.
 Formal.
 Symmetrical.
 Prim and proper.
 Extravagant, grand, majestic.
 Curvilinear, twirls.
 Flowy, curvy shapes and patterns.
 Floral.
 Painted/gilded.
 Manufactured.
 Highly patterned, a large variety of patterns and textures.
 Can be dark and dramatic.
 Items for aesthetic purposes.
 Structured.

-You may also like French or Traditional styles.
+You may also like French, Traditional or Luxe styles.

 L'amoureux du style français!